edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

     - Use `make pull-ui arm64`  to pull image for the UI service in this compose file.

 ### Additional make commands

-- `make build`
-Regenerates (aka builds) all the docker compose file variations from the source compose files located in the `compose-builder` folder.

 - `make clean`